What is Cartilage Restoration?

 Autologous Chondrocyte Implantation (ACI) for Cartilage Restoration

-The ACI cartilage restoration surgery is an innovative and relatively new two-step process which targets cartilage damage of full-thickness (down to the bone) over a large area.
+The ACI cartilage restoration surgery is an innovative and relatively new two-step process that targets cartilage damage of full-thickness (down to the bone) over a large area.
 This cartilage restoration procedure requires two surgeries:

-- Arthroscopic surgery to harvest healthy cartilage tissue
+- Arthroscopic surgery to harvest healthy cartilage tissue.

-- Open surgery to implant the healthy tissue in the damaged area
+- Open surgery to implant the healthy tissue in the damaged area.

 The first surgery is performed arthroscopically to harvest healthy cartilage tissues from an area of the knee, which is not essential to the primary functions of the knee.
-The arthroscopic procedure is performed under general anaesthesia.
+The arthroscopic procedure is performed under general anesthesia.
 The surgeon harvests a small piece of the cartilage, around 2-3 cm.